SMARTRACTECHNOLOGY/smartcosmos-framework/smartcosmos-core/README.md

   * The latest stable Model SDK JavaDoc can be found at [http://snapbundle.github.io/sdk/stable/index.html](http://snapbundle.github.io/sdk/stable/index.html "SnapBundle Stable Model SDK").

 # Maven
-Java developers that rely on Maven can access the SnapBundle Model SDK using the following coordinates:
+Java developers that rely on Maven can access the SMART COSMOS™ Model SDK using the following coordinates:

     <dependency>
-      <groupId>com.tagdynamics</groupId>
+      <groupId>net.smartcosmos</groupId>
-      <artifactId>snap-model</artifactId>
+      <artifactId>sdk</artifactId>
       <version>2.7</version>
     </dependency>

-Likewise, Java developers who want to use the SnapBundle Client library for easy access to the platform, eliminating the need to deal directly with HTTP, JSON, and REST calls, the Maven coordinates are:
+Likewise, Java developers who want to use the SMART COSMOS™ Client library for easy access to the platform, eliminating the need to deal directly with HTTP, JSON, and REST calls, the Maven coordinates are:

     <dependency>
-      <groupId>com.tagdynamics</groupId>
+      <groupId>net.smartcosmos</groupId>
-      <artifactId>snap-client</artifactId>
+      <artifactId>client</artifactId>
       <version>1.3</version>
     </dependency>

 ### Extension Architecture
-The SnapBundle platform was designed from scratch with a plugin model; we call them *extensions*.
+The SMART COSMOS™ platform was designed from scratch with a plugin model; we call them *extensions*.
 Remember how we said that we aren't an analytical engine?
 We aren't, but maybe you are.
 Use any modern language- Python, Ruby, Java, .NET, or anything that can talk to us using HTTP and JSON.
 We built our authorization model around the [OAuth 2.0 Specification (RFC 6749)](http://tools.ietf.org/html/rfc6749 "OAuth 2.0 Specification"), and data owners can